 Additional documents to support your visa application will vary according to your circumstances, including the subject you are applying to study.
 Find out more here.

-We do not have a deadline to apply for a taught programme, although we recommend applying as soon as possible.
 Once we make your offer, we request that you reply promptly with your decision, and upload any outstanding documents such as certificates and transcripts without delay, so that we can process your application quickly.

 For taught programmes, the necessary documents to meet all offer conditions should normally be submitted by 6 September of the admissions cycle in which you have applied.
 Documents that are submitted after this date will be only considered if places are still available on the relevant programme and/or there is sufficient time for a student visa to be obtained.

 You can register online to apply for University Halls of Residence accommodation from April onwards.
 In June, once your academic place is confirmed we will contact you with an offer of accommodation.
 You are required to accept this offer within eight days from the date of the email to ensure your accommodation is secured.